Risk Preference Heterogeneity in Group Contests

 41 Pages Posted: 23 Jul 2020 Last revised: 4 Feb 2021

 Date Written: July 31, 2020

-We present and analyze the first model of a group contest with players that are heterogeneous in their risk preferences.
+We analyze the first model of a group contest with players that are heterogeneous in their risk preferences.
 In our model, individuals' preferences are represented by a utility function exhibiting a generalized form of constant absolute risk aversion, allowing us to consider any combination of risk-averse, risk-neutral, and risk-loving players.
 We begin by proving equilibrium existence and uniqueness under both linear and convex investment costs.
-Then, we explore how the sorting of a given set of players by their risk attitudes into competing groups affects aggregate investment.
-For the case of linear costs, we find that a balanced sorting of players (i.e., minimizing the variance in risk attitudes across groups) produces higher aggregate investment than an unbalanced sorting (i.e., maximizing the variance in risk attitudes across groups), and this continues to hold for a wide range of parameters when costs are convex.
-Thus, in the presence of relative performance incentives, our results largely support the conventional wisdom that team diversity promotes output.
+Then, we explore how the sorting of a compatible set of players by their risk attitudes into competing groups affects aggregate investment.
+With linear costs, a balanced sorting (i.e., minimizing the variance in risk attitudes across groups) always produces an aggregate investment level that is at least as high as an unbalanced sorting (i.e., maximizing the variance in risk attitudes across groups).
+Under convex costs, however, identifying which sorting is optimal is more nuanced and depends on preference and cost parameters.

 Keywords: group contest, risk preference heterogeneity, sorting